 - Solicit nominations from both faculty and grads early September at latest MGPgrads@lifesci.ucsb.edu Give deadline of last week of January - 2.
 10 weeks total must be filled.
-These include: - Orientation - 7 seminar speakers - ASLO meeting - ASLO meeting practice talks - Budget = \$3000 2-3 nights hotel, air fare, entertainment, \$150 honorarium (for non-UC speakers only) - 3.
+These include: - Orientation - 7 seminar speakers - ASLO meeting - ASLO meeting practice talks - Budget = \$3000 2-3 nights hotel, air fare, entertainment - 3.
 Select speakers spread these among disciplines, gender and diversity, not too many from east coast - About 4 from out of town and about 3 from UCSB campus is an affordable mix. - Run the list by the Program Chair for input. - 4.
 Give permission to the nominators to invite their perspective speakers -by March 1 at the latest- Get back within one week.
 Give the nominators the available dates.
 Be clear that two seminars are required, both on Tuesday (Formal and informal chalk talk for students only) - 5.
 Finalize out of town speaker dates fill in rest with locals (MSI, faculty) - 6.
-Finalize schedule and send it out to everyone (Ask Azure for help in distributing it to MSI, ERI, EEMB grads) - 7.
+Finalize schedule and send it out to everyone (Ask the Graduate Program Advisor for help in distributing it to MSI, ERI, EEMB grads) - 7.
 Contact nominator/host with instructions.
 Ask nominator to be sure they find both a faculty and a student host for each speaker. - 8.
-First week of Spring Quarter (or sooner) - Give the seminar info to: - Azure Stewart.
-Azure takes care of the Bio seminar announcements - Be sure you know how to use the computer projector in both lecture locations (usually MSRB auditorium) - Buy food for whole quarter- (spend about \$100 for tea, juice, cookies)
+First week of Spring Quarter (or sooner) - Give the seminar info to the graduate program advisor.
+They take care of the Bio seminar announcements - Be sure you know how to use the computer projector in the lecture location (usually MSRB auditorium) - Buy food for whole quarter- (spend about \$100 for tea, juice, cookies)